The Basics: Overview

 Why is folic acid important?

 Getting enough folic acid is important even when you aren’t planning to get pregnant.
-It’s needed during the first few weeks of pregnancy, often before a woman knows she’s pregnant.
+It’s most important to take folic acid at least 1 month before you get pregnant and through the first 3 months of pregnancy.

 Talk with your doctor about folic acid.